'Missing link' in human history confirmed after long debate

 Two partial australopith skeletons -- a male and a female - were found in 2008 at a collapsed cave in Malapa, in South Africa's "Cradle of Humankind."

-"Australopithecus" means "southern ape," a genus of hominins which lived between around 4 and 2 million years ago.
+"Australopithecus" means "southern ape," a genus of hominins which lived some 2 million years ago.

 Their discovery set off years of debate in the scientific community, with some rejecting the idea that they were from a previously undiscovered species with close links to the homo genus and others floating the idea that they were from two different species altogether.